YoungeonLee/random-music-generator/README.md

 aims to create music with structured randomness, using a bit of music theory.

 to display the music created by this program, Midiutil library (https://pypi.org/project/MIDIUtil/) was utilized to creat a midi file

+this was my first self-project so sorry if the code is hard to read :)